b2220333/suturo_docs/components/dialogsystem.rst

 This module is represented by the component **rosMicrophone** in the architecture and accessible at gstreamerSphinx.py_.
 It configures and starts a Gstreamer-TCP-client on Pepper, which receives audio samples from the microphone of Pepper and sends them regularly to the Gstreamer-TCP-server described above for decoding into text.
 The ROS parameters of this nodes are accessible at dialog.launch_ and follow:

-- **RHOST**: indicates the IP address of the robot Pepper
+- **RHOST**: indicates the IP address of the host, which the Gstreamer-TCP-client runs on.
+Pepper's IP by default
 - **RPORT**: indicates the port, which the SSH service for launching the Gstreamer-TCP-client can be accessed through
 - **RUSERNAME**: indicates the username of the user accessing the ssh service on the robot
 - **PASSWORD**: indicates the password of the user accessing the ssh service on the robot
 - **HOST**: indicates the IP address of the host, which the Gstreamer-TCP-client is running on
-- **PORT**: indicates the port, which the Gstreamer-TCP-client is listening to
+- **PORT**: indicates the port, which the Gstreamer-TCP-server is listening to
+- **ORDER**: used to synchronize starts of Gstreamer-TCP-client and Gstreamer-TCP-server. while value is 0, the Gstreamer-TCP-client must wait for Gstreamer-TCP-server to start

 .. _gstreamerSphinx.py: https://github.com/suturo16/pepper-dialog/blob/master/dialogsystem/nodes/gstreamer_sphinx.py